avnigashi/content-collector/README.md

 - **main.py**: The main application file that contains the PyQt6 UI and logic for collecting and saving file contents.
 - **FileMinifier.py**: A utility class for minifying file content by removing comments and unnecessary whitespace.
+- **requirements.txt**: A file listing the required Python packages for the project.
+- **run.sh**: A shell script to install dependencies and run the application.